transcom/mymove-docs/README.md

 6. Start the app: `yarn start` (or `npx yarn start`)
 7. Go to wherever it tells you to (probably http://localhost:3000/mymove-docs/) and look around!

+## Deployment

+This site is currently deployed using GitHub pages: https://transcom.github.io/mymove-docs/.
+We're using GitHub actions to redeploy whenever changes are merged to the main branch, which includes all commits that are made and saved directly in GitHub.
+Be aware that GitHub pages has a _soft_ limit of 10 deploys per hour, and it is possible we could run up against this (read more about the limitations of pages here: [About GitHub Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages#usage-limits)).
+It should not have a significant affect on our day-to-day activities, however, and may never become a noticeable issue.